NathanRodet/4webd-nest-microservices/README.md

 Only API gateway endpoints should be accessible from the public.
 The microservices should be protected in a different network and accessed with certificate or secrets.

+The API endpoint 'admin' for the users service is just here because this is a fake project.

+We used a Role Based Access Control (RBAC) with 2 roles 'USER' and 'ADMIN' and decorators on endpoint to chose access.

 ### Documentation

 Documentation is present in README.MD and the `documentations` folder.